housseindjirdeh/hdjirdeh.github.io/_posts/2016-07-02-angular2-with-immutablejs-and-redux.markdown

 This is very similar to how we would set up a service in Angular 1.x.
 This store now controls the state of the application where we have methods to add, remove and favourite contacts.

-Now let's take a look at the only component.
+Now let's set up our component.

 {% highlight javascript %}
 // Contact List Component